Daniel-Knights/svelte-dk-router/README.md

 <SLink path={'/about/origins/more'}>More Info</SLink>
 ```

-and don't forget to set your rollup config to handle SPA's with `-s`:
+Lastly, don't forget to set your Rollup config to handle SPA's with `-s`:

 ```json
 "scripts": {